Shona Robison was appointed Deputy First Minister and Cabinet Secretary for Finance in March 2023.

-The Deputy First Minister forms part of the Scottish Cabinet and is responsible for:
+The Deputy First Minister is responsible for:

 - government strategy

-- inter-government relations
+- inter-governmental relations

-- delivery and outcomes across portfolios
+- responsibility for cross-government delivery and outcomes

-- public service reform
+- public service reform, including digital

 - National Performance Framework